mshagirov/pythonlab/_01-introduction/09_logical_flow.md

 `if-else` uses two different code blocks.
 Only one block is executed depending on whether a condition is met or failed.

-Complete the following code to reimplement the previous code with three `if` statements using `if-else`.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>
 value = 10
 if value > 42:
     print(f'{value} is larger than 42.')

-if ? :
-    print(?)
 else:
-    print(?)
+    print(f'{value} is less than or equal to 42.')

+if value == 42:
+    print(f'{value} is equal to 42.')
 </script></pre></div>

 In the above, we are still checking the value twice using two separate if statements.
-It might not be immediately clear whether these `if` blocks are logically connected without carefully reading the code first.
+These if statements potential print redundant information, e.g., when `value = 42`.
+Also, it is not immediately clear whether these `if` blocks are logically connected without carefully reading the code first.

 Python allows us further combine these statements into a single `if-elif-else` block as shown below.

 ```python
 if condition1: